Fermentation

 Fermentation is a metabolic process that results in chemical changes in organic substrates, and zymology is the study of fermentation.
 Enzymes are responsible for chemical changes.
 It is narrowly defined in biochemistry as the extraction of energy from carbohydrates in the absence of oxygen.
 It could also apply to any method in which the action of microbes causes the desired alteration in a food or beverage.

 Fermentation is the most common way for bacteria to produce adenosine triphosphate.
-Fermentation has been utilised to make foods and beverages by humans since the Neolithic period, and the process is employed for both preservation and the production of alcoholic beverages.
+Fermentation has been utilized to make foods and beverages by humans since the Neolithic period, and the process is employed for both preservation and the production of alcoholic beverages.
 Animals, including humans, undergo fermentation in their gastrointestinal tracts.

 Fermentation Process